In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 Automating administrative tasks

 This is one of the most prominent generative AI use cases in healthcare.
-Studies show that burnout rate among physicians in the US has reached a whopping 62%.
+Studies show that the burnout rate among physicians in the US has reached a whopping 62%.
 Doctors suffering from this condition are more likely to be involved in incidents endangering their patients and are more inclined to alcohol abuse and having suicidal thoughts.

 Fortunately, generative AI in healthcare can partially alleviate the burden off the doctors’ shoulders by streamlining administrative tasks.
 It can simultaneously reduce costs associated with administration, which, according to HealthAffairs, accounts for 15%-30% of overall healthcare spending.
 Here is what generative AI can do: